 Southern Heart Shaped Shot Pouch

 Most of the southern mountain shot pouches shown on this page were copied from Jim Webb’s book Sketches of Hunting Pouches, Powder Horns, and Accoutrements of Southern Appalachia.
-I made the first, heart shaped, shot pouches pictured here exactly as shown on pages 18-19; approximately 7.5″wide x 7.5″ high, using 3-4oz vegetable tanned cowhide and linen thread.This shot pouch design consists of a one piece back and flap with a front panel attached via a 1″ gusset that goes around the entire pouch and attaches to the strap.
-The strap can be cut up to at least 60″ top of bag to top of bag.
+I made the first, heart shaped, shot pouches pictured here exactly as shown on pages 18-19; approximately 7.5″wide x 7.5″ high, using 3-4oz (straps on the new bags are 6 oz) vegetable tanned cowhide and linen thread.This shot pouch design consists of a one piece back and flap with a front panel attached via a 1″ gusset that goes around the entire pouch and attaches to the strap.
+The strap can generally be cut up to at least 60″ top of bag to top of bag.

 The shot pouch is assembled such that the flesh sides are stitched together without a welt, and the bag is not turned.
 This results in the gusset folding inward.
 It is an unusual arrangement, but that is how the original was constructed.
 I used an iron buckle on the strap to allow for seasonal adjustment.
 The leather was stained with vinegar and iron.
 The strap is about 60″ and can be shortened as much as necessary just by punching new holes for the buckle.

 The attached powder horn is based on several original powder horns from Southwest Virginia.
 It is about 13″ around the outside curve with a 2 1/2″ base plug.
-It is hand scraped and filed with a turned walnut base plug attached using hand forged nails.
+This seemingly simple horn has carved integral rings and is as much work as a banded, applied-tip horn.
+It is hand filed and scraped with a turned walnut base plug attached using hand forged nails.
 A turned walnut stopper finishes the horn.
 The horn is dyed yellow with aquafortis and appropriately aged.

-Below is a heart shaped pouch with a slightly different horn.
+Below is an heart shaped pouch outfit that I made for myself with a slightly different horn.
 This horn has an turned applied collar instead of integral rings, and is based on the horn on pages 228-229 in Jay Hopkins book Bone Tipped and Banded Horns.
-It is about 12 1/2″ around the outside curve with a 2 1/4″ base plug.
+It is about 12 1/2″ around the outside curve with a 2 1/4″ turned maple base plug.
+The stopper is also maple.
+This outfit with the hand forged utility knife and measure set is available for sale for $500 plus shipping and VA sales tax.
+This outfit was made for me and has a short strap in order to carry it up under my right arm.
+The strap can be punched for no more than 50″ top of bag to top or bag.
+The measure should accommodate about 80-90 grs.
+Contact me if interested and mention Pouch #24 and Horn #24.

 Below are two heart shaped shot pouches with plain powder horns that are much more typical of what you would find in the southern mountains.
 The bottom outfit uses linen cord and chain to attach all the accouterments, much as it would have in the period.